rrumale/machine-learning-live-labs/oml-services/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

   ![Model Rename ](images/automl-screenshot-X1114.jpg)

-## Task 3: Deploy the model for REST access using OML Services
+## Task 3: Deploy the model for REST API access using OML Services

-The next steps would be to take a model and deploy it for REST access.
+The next steps would be to take a model and deploy it for OML Services Rest API access.

 * Go to the Main menu on the top left side near the Oracle Machine Learning icon.
   ![AutoML-menu](images/automl-screenshot-X06.jpg)